buildwithgrove/docs/docs/supported-methods/evmos.md

 # EVMOS

 Evmos is an EVM-compatible, Proof-of-Stake blockchain built using the Cosmos SDK.
 It allows developers to deploy Ethereum smart contracts in a scalable and interoperable environment.
-Using the Evmos Supported Methods, developers can query balances, execute transactions, interact with smart contracts, and more on the Evmos network.
+Using the Evmos supported methods, developers can query balances, execute transactions, interact with smart contracts, and more on the Evmos network.

 | Methods | Description |
 | --- | --- |